Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Theoretical Analysis

 \subsection{Computational Complexity Analysis}

 Training with IGBO introduces additional computational overhead compared to standard training, primarily due to the computation of TIG and the interpretability loss.
-We analyze the time and memory complexity for both standard training and IGBO.
+We analyze the time and memory complexity for both standard training and IGBO (assuming a straight-line integration path for simplicity; oracle query costs are not included).

 \textbf{Standard Training:} For a sequential model processing input of length $T$, the per-iteration complexity is dominated by forward and backward propagation: \begin{itemize}[noitemsep,topsep=2pt] \item \textbf{Forward Pass:} $O(T \cdot F)$, where $F$ is the cost per time step. \item \textbf{Backward Pass (Primary Loss):} $O(T \cdot F)$. \item \textbf{Total Time:} $O(T \cdot F)$ per sample. \item \textbf{Memory:} $O(T \cdot h)$ which $h$ is consumed additional memory per step. \end{itemize}